-- Workers’ Compensation Board – You are required to obtain a Certificate of Compliance for employees and employer before you may start your business.
+- Workers’ Safety and Compensation Commission – You are required to obtain a Certificate of Compliance for employees and employer before you may start your business.
 You must also get other operating licenses, for example, an Outfitting License.
-To register, contact the WCB.
+To register, contact WSCC.

 - Registering your Business – All business and non-profit organizations that wish to operate in Nunavut must be registered with Nunavut Legal Registries.

 - Business Number – You may wish to obtain a BN to simplify and streamline the way your business deals with government.
 The BN includes the four major Revenue Canada business accounts: corporate income tax, import/export, payroll deductions, and GST/HST.
 More details can be obtained from Canada Customs & Revenue Agency.